CMU-SAFARI/transpimlib/README.md

 ## Acknowledgments

 We thank the anonymous reviewers of ISPASS 2023 for feedback.
 We acknowledge the generous gifts provided by our industrial partners, including ASML, Facebook, Google, Huawei, Intel, Microsoft, and VMware.
-We acknowledge support from the Semiconductor Research Corporation and the ETH Future Computing Laboratory.
+We acknowledge support from the Semiconductor Research Corporation, the ETH Future Computing Laboratory, and the BioPIM project.